 When you are on the phone waiting for customer service, they ask people to go to their website – which did not address my concerns or solve my issue and ask their bot Kris to help me.
 I found trying to work with Kris utterly useless.

 I asked Kris to give me some information, and some of the pages and links they sent to me had 404 errors.
 These were pages on the Singapore Airlines website, so their bot Kris is supposed to help customers give them information, yet the Kris bot sent me to Singapore airline website pages that did not even exist.

 I fail to see how that is helpful for anyone.

-For being a 5-star airline, Singapore Airlines needs to do something about their total lack of customer service, the website, Kris the bot, and the long wait time to reach someone to talk to.
-Expecting any customer to wait over two and half hours on the phone to issue a simple ticket is customer service that sucks!
+To be a 5-star airline, Singapore Airlines needs to do something about its total lack of customer service, the website, Kris the bot, and the long wait time to reach someone to talk to.
+Expecting any customer to wait over two and a half hours on the phone to issue a simple ticket is customer service that sucks!

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 Traveling alone to explore a new destination is a fantastic experience.
 But before you travel, you should do things such as doing your homework to know all about your destination.
 You must also check out all the legal and visa requirements to ensure no issues with your travel plans.
 And finally, have at least the first few days of your travel planned out.

 By clicking here, you can discover What You Should Know Before Traveling Alone?

 How Can I Travel Alone and Make Friends?